refusetoloose/Online_Retail_Data_Analysis/README.md

 - Visualize gross revenue by month and year:
 - Save UK transactions pickle: UK.pkl

-## Activity 2: Mining Association Rules from Online Retail Data
+## Mining Association Rules from Online Retail Data
 ### Description
 In this activity, we use the Apriori algorithm to find frequent itemsets and mine association rules from the UK transactions in the dataset.